double-buffer/elemental/README.md

 ## 📖 Purpose

-Elemental is a portable low-level game platform abstraction library that targets only next-gen features.
+Elemental is a portable low-level game platform abstraction library for .NET 7+ that targets only next-gen features.

 ## 🚀 Getting Started